bbmkastan/kastan-6253-a5/README.md

 3. Pick the file you wish to load.

 #Note: If you load the file while there are still items in your inventory,
-the app will just add on the items from the file to the list
+the app will just add on the items from the file to the list.
-#Note: You will only be able to pick a text, html, or json file
+#Note: You will only be able to pick a text, html, or json file.